-Because let's face it, this lack of discussion is what cost the life of thousands of men every year.
+Because let’s face it, this lack of discussion is what cost the lives of thousands of men every year.
 This has to change.

 We need to show people who face difficult times that they’re not alone and in a time when we all pretend to be perfect on social media, it’s time to also show our flaws and to share the challenges we face.

 I know it sounds corny and a lot of guys’ first reaction will be to fight it.
 Because they’re tough, they’re man enough to handle it and they can go through it alone.

 But in reality, it doesn’t work like that and a lot of people have failed to acknowledge their demons and it just made their issues even bigger.

 Mac Miller dying of an overdose in August 2018, Chester Bennington from Linking Park taking his life in 2017, and the list of famous people and anonymous go on and on….

 Nobody got it all figured it out.
 We need to open the conversation.

 No Shave November is definitely what made Movember so popular.